pratin-rajesh/FSD-Repo/README.md

 # TechM-FSD-Repo
-This rep contains finished assignments assigned by Digiterati
+This rep contains finished assignments given by Digiterati